IATI/D-Portal/ctrack/README.md

 Building
 ========

-	./bake
+	./build

-Will use node to create minified/mangled js files and other generated files used in the client.
+Will generate json files from raw data, eg it imports the language and other template files into the ./json directory.
+Then it creates the final minified/mangled js files in ./jslib that will be used by the browser.

 	./fetch

 Will get the latest codelists and external CRS data that is built into ctrack.
-The downloaded data will be found in ../dstore/json which is checked into git so unless major changes have been made to this data without any updates to this project then you will not need to run this.
+The downloaded data will be found in ../dstore/json which is checked into git so unless major changes have been made without any updates to this project then you will not need to run this.

 Tools
 ========